StarRocks/starrocks/docs/reference/System_variable.md

 * enable_scan_block_cache

-  Whether to enable the Block Cache feature.
+  Whether to enable the Local Cache feature.
 After this feature is enabled, StarRocks caches hot data read from external storage systems into blocks, which accelerates queries and analysis.
-For more information, see [Block cache](../data_source/Block_cache.md).
+For more information, see [Local Cache](../data_source/Block_cache.md).

-  This feature is supported in v2.5.
+  This feature is supported from v2.5.

 * enable_populate_block_cache